bchen528/simple_shell/README.md

 A recreation of a shell that takes user input (commands with arguments) and outputs accordingly.

+Basic loop of a shell:

+1. Read command from standard input.
+2. Parse commandline string into an executable program and its arguments.
+3. Run parsed command.

 ## Environment
 Our custom shell was developed and tested on `Ubuntu 14.04 LTS` via Vagrant in VirtualBox.